asyrul21/jsoncrypt-db/README.md

    Returns: An object with entity names as keys, and their respective names in string values as values.

-   Description: This method be used at every place an entity name is expected. (except for `registerEntity`)
+   Description: This method should be used at every place an entity name is expected. (except for `registerEntity`)

 2. Method: (sync) `DB._resetDBAndDeleteAllData()`